The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Regulating Star Formation

 In Figure~\ref{fig:fid_smhm}, we plot the stellar~mass-halo~mass relation for the main halo for all snapshots after first star formation.
 We compare them to the inferred properties of $z=0$ dwarf galaxies from \cite{Read2017}, simulated galaxies at $z=6$ from the { SPHINX} simulation that was designed to study the high-redshift Universe, and simulated galaxies at $z=6.1$ in the Lagrangian patches of the \textsc{vintergatan} project that agrees well with data from the low-redshift Universe (\citealt{Rey2023Vintergatan}, Rey et al. in prep.).

-With the fiducial model, our dwarf galaxy at $z=6$ has higher stellar mass at a given halo mass than local dwarf galaxies at $z=0$.
+With the fiducial model, our dwarf galaxy at $z=6$ broadly consistent with but perhaps slightly higher than the average stellar mass at a given halo mass of local dwarf galaxies at $z=0$.
 This is to be expected due to the mismatch in timescales and physical mechanisms that govern star formation in the two redshift regimes -- dwarf galaxies with stellar masses of $\approx \SI{e6}{\Msun}$ at $z=0$ are likely to have been strongly affected by reionization quenching over their history \citep[e.g.][and references therein]{Efstathiou1992, BenitezLlambay2020,Rey2020, Katz2020}.
 This would lead to a sharp decline (or altogether flattening) in their stellar mass growth rate for a given halo mass unit, compared to our high-redshift dwarf for which reionization quenching has yet to take effect.

 Nevertheless, the elevated stellar mass is worrying, particularly since it follows the `Weak feedback' model from the { SPHINX} simulations.
 The `Weak feedback' model from the { SPHINX} simulation over-predicts the UV luminosity function of high-redshift galaxies \citep{Rosdahl2018}.
 In contrast, our test dwarf galaxy is compatible with the \textsc{vintergatan} data at $z=6.1$.
 The numerics of the feedback implementation for SNII, SNIa, and winds are nearly identical between \textsc{vintergatan} and this work, but we stress that this agreement is non-trivial due to the vastly different heating and cooling physics (equilibrium vs.\ non-equilibrium + radiative transfer) and numerical resolutions.